 Marie Savard: A woman who revolutionized literature for women!

-a special milestone
+A special milestone

 Current developments and cultural context